nkumar15/appcon/README.md

 ## How to confirm records are inserted?
-1. Execute command to see log ` kubectl logs -f <app-pod-name>` It shows message "INFO: Successfully inserted"
+1. Execute command to see log ` kubectl logs -f <app-pod-name>` It shows message "INFO: Successfully inserted" Alternatively you can stdin in postgres container and perform select query over psql tool.

+## Further improvments
+1. Docker images can be pushed to public/private registry.
+2. Java code contains credentials hardcoded.
+This should be passed as k8s secrets.